 Use fresh carrots, not the pre-shredded ones from the grocery store.
 Grate or shred them.
 I grated mine in my Ninja blender, a few at a time.
 Make sure you grate them long enough.
 Check for any small chunks that do not get grated enough.
 You will notice a lot of moisture in freshly grated or shredded carrots.
 You can shred the carrots instead of grating.
 I just feel that the flavor and moisture from the carrots is more equally distributed throughout the batter if I use grated carrots versus shredded.

-Once you’ve added the dry ingredients to the batter, you just want to mx them until they are wet.
-Over mixing once flour is added to batter, causes your cupcakes or cakes to become tough, versus soft or fluffy.
+Once you’ve added the dry ingredients to the batter, you just want to mix them until they are wet.
+Over mixing once the flour is added to the batter causes cupcakes or cakes to become tough, versus soft or fluffy.

-Are you ready to find out my two added ingredients that add flavor and mega moisture to these cupcakes?
+Are you ready to find out my two added ingredients that add flavor and mega-moisture to these cupcakes?
 Coconut and pineapple!
 That’s right.
 You can leave out either or both of these two ingredients and the cupcakes will still be nice and moist.
-However, the coconut adds flavor and the pineapple adds so much moisture.
+However, the coconut adds flavor and the pineapple adds so much moisture plus flavor.
 If you have guests that are picky about the texture of coconut, toss it in your blender and grate it small, just like the carrots.
 My friends didn’t even realize the cupcakes had pineapple or coconut.
 They just kept commenting on how delicious and moist they were.

-Don’t over fill the muffin holders.
+Don’t overfill the muffin liners.
 Fill about 2/3 full.
-I used these cute little orange no fade, grease proof paper liners for my cupcakes.
+I used these cute little orange no fade, greaseproof paper liners for my cupcakes.
 They are not quite as big as a standard paper liner.
 Therefore, my cupcake yield was 30 cupcakes.
 I also used one large cookie scoop of batter for each one to fill them 2/3 full.
 If you use standard paper liners, your yield should be 24 cupcakes and you would need more batter per cupcake.

 Always start with room temperature butter and cream cheese.
 Anytime you make cream cheese frosting, it’s important to beat your cream cheese by itself first and make sure it is smooth and free of any lumps, before adding butter or any other ingredients.